 More about the author

-The Race to Save the Romanovs is major new work of investigative history that will completely change the way in which we see the Romanov story.
+The Race to Save the Romanovs will completely change the way we see the Romanov story.
 Finally, here is the truth about the secret plans to rescue Russia’s last imperial family.

 On 17 July 1918, the whole of the Russian Imperial Family was murdered.
 There were no miraculous escapes.
 The former Tsar Nicholas, his wife Alexandra, and their children – Olga, Tatiana, Maria, Anastasia and Alexey – were all tragically gunned down in a blaze of bullets.